SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 ### Wrapping up metadata

-Metadata determines most of your component's API.
-Describe its tag properties, slots and events there.
+Metadata determines most of your component's API - describe its tag name, properties, slots and events there.

 For example, consider a component with the following metadata: